-Pancreatic cancer begins in the tissues of your pancreas — an organ in your abdomen that lies horizontally behind the lower part of your stomach.
-Your pancreas releases enzymes that aid digestion and hormones that help manage your blood sugar.
+Pancreatic cancer is a type of cancer that begins as a growth of cells in the pancreas.
+The pancreas lies behind the lower part of the stomach.
+It makes enzymes that help digest food and hormones that help manage blood sugar.

-Treatment may include surgery, chemotherapy, radiation therapy or a combination of these.
+Your health care team considers the extent of your pancreatic cancer when creating your treatment plan.
+Treatment options may include surgery, chemotherapy, radiation therapy or a mix of these.

 When to see a doctor

-Your pancreas is about 6 inches (15 centimeters) long and looks something like a pear lying on its side.
-It releases (secretes) hormones, including insulin, to help your body process sugar in the foods you eat.
-And it produces digestive juices to help your body digest food.
+The pancreas is about 6 inches (15 centimeters) long and looks something like a pear lying on its side.
+It releases hormones, including insulin.
+These hormones help the body process the sugar in the foods you eat.
+The pancreas also makes digestive juices to help the body digest food and take in nutrients.

 How pancreatic cancer forms

 Most pancreatic cancer begins in the cells that line the ducts of the pancreas.
-This type of cancer is called pancreatic adenocarcinoma or pancreatic exocrine cancer.
-Rarely, cancer can form in the hormone-producing cells or the neuroendocrine cells of the pancreas.
-These types of cancer are called islet cell tumors, pancreatic endocrine cancer and pancreatic neuroendocrine tumors.
+This type of cancer is called pancreatic ductal adenocarcinoma or pancreatic exocrine cancer.
+Less often, cancer can form in the hormone-producing cells or the neuroendocrine cells of the pancreas.
+These types of cancer are called pancreatic neuroendocrine tumors or pancreatic endocrine cancer.

-Factors that may increase your risk of pancreatic cancer include:
+Factors that might raise the risk of pancreatic cancer include:

-- Family history of genetic syndromes that can increase cancer risk, including a BRCA2 gene mutation, Lynch syndrome and familial atypical mole-malignant melanoma (FAMMM) syndrome
+- Family history of DNA changes that can increase cancer risk.
+These include changes in the BRCA2 gene, Lynch syndrome and familial atypical multiple mole melanoma (FAMMM) syndrome.

 As pancreatic cancer progresses, it can cause complications such as: